 For compliance, we have established the Compliance Management Committee in fiscal 2022 to further strengthen compliance management in light of the heightened social demand for companies.
 The Committee will play a central part to implement compliance measures across the Group globally.

 Risk Management System

 The Board of Directors is responsible for risk management across the entire Mitsui Chemicals Group.

-All our divisions (Head Office, Works, laboratories, branch offices and affiliates) conduct risk assessments in accordance with the risk model and procedureswithin the annual budget.
+All our divisions (Head Office, Works, laboratories, branch offices and affiliates) conduct risk assessments in accordance with the risk model and procedures within the annual budget.
 Having identified the risks, they design and implement a management system to address the risks within the organization.
 The responsible officer in charge of each division is responsible for identifying and managing the risks.
 (First line of defense)

 To ensure that risk management is fully implemented in each division, the risk management support divisions with specialized knowledge provide support to each division and may conduct audits or give guidance when necessary.
 (Second line of defense)

 Each division reports information according to the type and severity of the risks to the Company-wide Strategy Committee, Corporate Sustainability Committee, Risk & Compliance Committee and Responsible Care Committee.
 Each of these committees deliberates on how to address the risks and either issues their decision as the policy of the division or provides advice.
 The Management Committee collects information on the risks identified in the whole of the Mitsui Chemicals Group and uses it as material for management decision-making and decides on what action to take.